Skip to content

 Extracting the data back to XML

-Extracting the data from the database and converting it back to XML follow similar steps, in reverse order.
+Extracting data from the database and converting it back to XML follows similar steps, in reverse order.

 Info